Dennistheanalyst/dennistheanalyst.github.io/README.md

 - **Convert Data into Tables for Easy Analysis**

 ## Data Analysis
-- **Utilization of pivot tables for data analysis and Identify KPIs
+- Utilize of pivot tables for data analysis and Identify KPIs

 ### 3. Findings